 “Boredom always precedes a period of great creativity.”– Robert M. Pirsig, Zen and the Art of Motorcycle Maintenance

-Boredom is an amazing way to channel that energy to work on your professional plan.
-Oh—you don’t have one?
-Luckily, I’ve got a free plan you can use to master your skills, plans, and goals.
+Boredom is an amazing way to channel that energy to work on your social skills!

 Instead of wasting your potential, here are my top 40 things to do when you’re bored.